New York in fall – top attractions to see the change in season

 “For me, nothing says autumn more, than immersing yourself in the blooms of the city’s many botanical gardens..”

-Fall in New York by foot, boat or bus
+4. Explore NYC by foot, boat or bus

 New York’s the kind of city where you’ll do a lot of walking, but for good reason.
 While the metro takes you to your destination, you need to walk further in to really discover the neighborhoods.
 However, as long as you’ve got the right walking shoes, it’s a vibrant city to see on foot.